Anthrax - Topic Overview

 How is anthrax diagnosed?

 Your doctor will ask you questions about your symptoms and about any work or other activities that may have put you at risk for exposure.
-You'll probably be notified by a
+If the doctor suspects you may have been exposed to anthrax, testing will be done to confirm exposure or infection.
+Public health officials also will be notified about a possible anthrax infection.

 How is it treated?